-The argument that these products are too expensive for minors to purchase them does not compute.
-For example, a 60 count container of "Daily Buzz" gummies on fivecbd.com (12/13/22) is being sold for \$53.19 (if one subscribes for monthly delivery) on their website.
-Under the proposed legal limit, a container with 60 servings could have up to 150 mg of THC, which could get 15 teenagers high at 10 mg per teenager at a cost of only \$3.55 per teenager.
+The argument that these products are too expensive for minors to purchase them does compute.
+For example, a 60 count container of "Daily Buzz" gummies on fivecbd.com (12/14/22) is being sold for \$53.19 (if one subscribes for monthly delivery) on their website.
+Under the proposed legal limit, this container could have up to 100 mg of THC, which could get 10 teenagers high at 10 mg per teenager at a cost of only \$5.31 per teenager.
 That's already cheaper than a six pack of beer today.
 Furthermore, these products will get much cheaper in the years to come.
 The cost of producing CBD has been declining for years and will continue to become cheaper as businesses scale up and achieve common production efficiencies.
 Given the costs coupled with ease of access, it is likely that hemp derived THC products will become the cheapest as well as the easiest intoxicating products for Colorado youth to obtain.